datacarpentry/shell-economics/_episodes/06-organization.md

 # Documenting your activity on the project

-When carrying out wet-lab analyses, most scientists work from a written protocol and keep a hard copy of written notes in their lab notebook, including any things they did differently from the written protocol.
-This detailed record-keeping process is just as important when doing computational analyses.
-Luckily, it's even easier to record the steps you've carried out computational than it is when working at the bench.
+Detailed
+record-keeping process is important when doing computational analyses.
 The `history` command is a convenient way to document all the commands you have used while analyzing and manipulating your project files.
 Let's document the work we have done on our project so far.